 The real aperitivo is cheap and is not posh.
 The real Spanish aperitivo is served in a small tavern where the food is not high-class cuisine but is great and made with heart and soul.
-I am going to explain what aperitivo is based in personal experience.
+I am going to explain what aperitivo is based on personal experience.
 Here we go!

 It is Sunday morning, one of those really lazy ones, where the sofa is your best friend and you wouldn’t leave it for anything.
 Suddenly your phone rings and here you have that same message in your friend´s chat.
-“Same place and same time?”
+“Same place and the same time?”

-The place is the same Bar, the main Bar, the regular meeting point with your friends, that place where you feel like at home because, actually you have spent more time in there than at home, where the waiter knows what you want and in more than one occasion he’s been your therapist.
+The place is the same bar, the main bar, the regular meeting point with your friends, that place where you feel like at home because, actually you have spent more time there than at home, where the waiter knows what you want and in more than one occasion he’s been your therapist.

 What exactly is aperitivo?

-With every drink ordered in the bar a succulent tapa is coming with it.
-On Sundays it’s usually paella for the first round, and from there you can have patatas bravas, olives, calamares, it depends of the bar, so that´s why you need to know how to choose, and the best way to know it is trying different places.
+With every drink ordered in the bar, a succulent tapa is coming with it.
+On Sundays, it’s usually paella for the first round, and from there you can have patatas bravas, olives, calamares, it depends on the bar, so that´s why you need to know how to choose, and the best way to know it is trying different places.

-It could be static or dynamic – with this I mean that it could be in just one bar or you and your friends could have your own bar route and go having rounds in different places and trying the different main tapas of each one.
+It could be static or dynamic – with this, I mean that it could be in just one bar or you and your friends could have your own bar route and go having rounds in different places and trying the different main tapas of each one.

 At this moment is when you will realize that ‘light afternoon drinks’ went out of the window.
-This is how at least 80% of Spanish likes to spend a Sunday afternoon, there´s no better way to recharge the batteries for the week ahead than having some drinks with friends and family while enjoying some food.
+This is how at least 80% of Spanish like to spend a Sunday afternoon, there´s no better way to recharge the batteries for the week ahead than having some drinks with friends and family while enjoying some food.